 Stovepipe Wells Campgound is located in Stovepipe wells just off the 190 highway in Death Valley National Park.
 Located about 25 miles away from Furnace Creek, Stovepipe wells contains a restaurant, gas station, gift shop and reasonable nice amenities for the area.

-The Campground itself is more suitable for RV and Trails and has the feeling of a large parking lot.
+The campground itself is more suitable for RV and Trails and has the feeling of a large parking lot, which does not offer much in a remote camping experience.
 However, it does contain some tent sites along the northern edge of the campsite.
 For tent campers, Stovepipe Wells leaves much to be desired, in my opinion.
 I prefer not to be surrounded by a sea of land yachts running generators.

 The tent sites are the only locations which allow fires and since you are on the edge of the campground you can get the feeling of isolation provided you are looking North.
 High winds and sandstorms at night are frequent.
 On my last visit a powerful wind guest hit while I was returning from the restroom.
 I was greeted with the sight of a tent flying at a high rate of speed with about 100 feet in altitude above the desert floor.
 Several minutes later a camper came walking by, and when asked I told him “It went that away” pointing out into the desert.